syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 }
 {% endhighlight %}

-The following picture shows the grid loaded in a different style.
+The following picture shows the grid loaded in a different style:

 ![](SfDataGrid_images/Style.png)

-N> Xamarin.Forms.Style which has specified target type will not be applied to the internal components which are used in SfDataGrid.
+N> Xamarin.Forms.Style which has specified target type, that will not be applied to the internal components used in the SfDataGrid.

 ## Applying alternate row style

-SfDataGrid allows you to apply the alternative row style by writing a Style class deriving from `DataGridStyle` and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.
+The SfDataGrid allows applying the alternative row style by writing a Style class deriving from `DataGridStyle`, and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.

-The below code illustrates how to apply alternate row style.
+To apply alternate row style, follow the code example:

 {% highlight c# %}
 //Apply alternative row style